Organic matter management

 Why does it take so long for organic matter levels to increase?
 An acre of soil six inches deep weighs about 1000 tons, so increasing the proportion of organic matter from two to three percent is actually a 10 ton change.
 However, you cannot simply add 10 tons of manure or residue and expect to measure a one percent increase in soil organic matter.
 Only ten to twenty percent of the original material becomes part of the soil organic matter.
 Much of the rest is converted over several years into carbon dioxide.

-Look back at the list of practices on page 2.
+Think about the practices discussed earlier in this article.
 Do you have some ideas for organic matter management changes?
 What would work for you?

 What is the bottom line?

 What is it worth to change to practices that enhance soil organic matter?
 Organic matter is one of the most important assets on a farm, yet it is difficult to attach a dollar value to it.
 Decreased fertilizer bills are measurable, but organic matter management touches on many aspects of the farm system that are not as easy to measure.
 Here is a checklist of costs and benefits to consider as you think about changing practices to improve soil organic matter.